 FAQ Frequently Asked Questions

-Everything you ever wanted to know about Florida Supercon but were afraid to ask!
+Everything you ever wanted to know about Supercon but were afraid to ask!

 - Our Hall of Fame area is where you can get autographs and photos with some of your favorite celebrities and is located in the Main Exhibition Room.

-- Our main events stage has seating for an audience of over 2,500 and is where our main events take place, including our main Celebrity Q&A’s / Panels, Costume Competitions, and Concerts.
+- Our main events stage has seats for an audience of over 2,500 and is where our main events take place, including our main Celebrity Q&A’s / Panels, Costume Competitions, and Concerts.

 - There is a dedicated Concession Zone, with plenty of options for food on site, and lots of space for seating.

 - Our ballroom stages feature more Celebrity Q&A’s / Panels, Cosplay Contests, Game Shows and more!

 - Our Video Game Ballroom is the place for video game free play and tournaments.

 - Our Gaming rooms host tabletop gaming, including Role-playing games and CCG’s.

 - Plus, we have over a dozen additional event rooms featuring more panels, Q&A’s, film festival screenings, anime viewings, anime music videos, cultural panels, workshops, and much, much more!